 The state response to violence in Cape Town has taken place at three levels: through city authorities, through the province, and through the national government.
 These responses have covered a wide range of approaches, from heavily securitised crack-downs and military deployments to community-engagement initiatives.

 Working with local organisations, researchers, and former gang-members, my research in Cape Town gives particular focus to the communities of Manenberg and Hanover Park, notorious for high-levels of gang violence.
 Both communities have experienced recent military deployments and Hanover Park has been the site for a Cure Violence-based violence reduction initiative, named Ceasefire.
 To date, I have conducted fieldwork in 2016, 2017 and 2018, documenting the impacts of these interventions among others, and carrying out in-depth interviews with gangs, perpetrators of violence and community members.
+Ongoing remote research during Covid-19 has been conducted via WhatsApp and through coordination with local research partners, including The Safety Lab.
 During 2017-2018 I was a Visiting Associate at the Safety and Violence Initiative at the University of Cape Town.

 Header image: Youth in Manenberg take part in a football match over the Christmas holidays in one of the most violent streets of the community – part of a scheme designed by local residents to reclaim the streets.
 Photo credit Jonathan Jansen, Manenberg, Cape Town, January 2018.